DialedIn-Aus/dialedin-aus.github.io/docs/_posts/2023-03-19-esphome-bluetooth-proxy.md

 title:  "Setting up a WT32-ETH01 ESPHome Bluetooh Proxy in Home Assistant"
 date:   2023-03-18 13:38:43 +1100
 last_modified_at: 2023-03-18 13:38:43 +1100
-description: Learn how to extend the Bluetooth reach of your smart home devices with the WT32-ETH01 module and ESPHome Bluetooth proxy feature.
-This way, you can integrate more Bluetooth devices into your smart home system without worrying about the limited range of Bluetooth technology.
+description: Learn how to extend the range of your smart home Bluetooth devices with the WT32-ETH01 module and ESPHome Bluetooth proxy feature.
+This way, you can integrate more Bluetooth devices into your Home Assistant smart home setup without worrying about the limited range of Bluetooth technology.
 featured_image: /assets/img/sections/dane.jpg
 categories:
   - ESPHome